lambdalisue/vim-gita/.github/CONTRIBUTING.md

     - Exception: names of autocmd should be camel case (e.g. `GitaStatusModifiedPre`)
 - Any files in `autoload/vital` should not be modified
     - Contribute to [vim-jp/vital.vim](https://github.com/vim-jp/vital.vim) directly
-- Gita commands should not be used, use actions or call `gita#process#execute` directly

 Then PR to `develop` branch which stands for preparing a next release.